hai-vr/documentation/docs/research/other/collision-effects.md

 - The object ends up damaged by any other reason than a collision, such as a bullet hitting it.

-There are edge cases to this approach, for instance if the object breaks from a collision, but not as a result of itself being thrown, but as a result of another object being thrown into it.
-This is still something I may have to fix.
+There are edge cases to this approach, for instance if the object breaks from a collision, but not as a result of itself being thrown, instead as a result of another object being thrown into it. ~~This is still something I may have to fix.~~ *Edit 2025-02-09: This case has been handled by estimating the network delay of the damage dealer (i.e. if a volleyball is thrown onto glass, and the glass breaks, we want the network delay of the volleyball physics object owner who dealt the damage), and using that delay to break the object later.*

 In addition, **this approach is really sensitive to deserialization order**, which is a flaw.
 In particular, the default network owner will submit updates about the actual health of the objects so that other players may try to resync in case of a disagreement on the health of the object.